 On orbit, we find that each detector segment can spontaneously shut off for a brief period ranging from tens to hundreds of milliseconds.
 These dropouts occur up to once every few seconds in the front segments and generally much less often in the rear segments, although this is reversed in detector G5.
 The cause is still under investigation, but we expect it is a response of the electronics to heavy cosmic-ray nuclei, which leave more energy in the detector than anything available on the ground during pre-flight testing.
 This phenomenon does not have a significant effect on spectroscopy, since it is energy independent, nor on imaging, since the dropouts do not correlate with the count-rate modulations used to reconstruct images.
 It does have an effect on photometry and lightcurves, and this is addressed by the data-analysis software, which can recognize the dropouts and compensate for them by adjusting the livetime accordingly.
+During periods when the count rate is relatively low, dropouts are distinguished from merely quiet moments because they always begin with a preamplifier-reset event.

 4.4.2.
-Individual detector anomalies
+Individual Detector Anomalies

-Shortly after its high voltage was turned on, detector G2 suffered from a breakdown either on the rear surface of the crystal or somewhere along its high voltage circuit, such that it can no longer be operated above about 2400 V. At this voltage, the innermost part of the crystal is not depleted, and therefore the contact break on the inner bore (see Figure 1A) is not seen: G2 operates as a monolithic detector, with all events anywhere in the crystal going through the front segment electronics.
+Shortly after its high voltage was turned on, detector G2 suffered from a breakdown either on the rear surface of the crystal or somewhere along its high voltage circuit, such that it can no longer be operated above about 2400 V. At this voltage, the innermost part of the crystal is not depleted, and therefore the contact break on the inner bore (see Figure 1(A)) is not seen: G2 operates as a monolithic detector, with all events anywhere in the crystal going through the front segment electronics.
 In addition to losing the various advantages of segmentation, this also results in extremely noisy operation: energy resolution of about 10 keV FWHM and a low-energy cutoff closer to 20 keV than the 2.7 keV of most of the front segments.
 Therefore this detector should not be used for spectroscopy, although it can still be used for imaging from about 20 keV to the energy at which its grids, which are the second-finest of the nine, become transparent.

 Detector G8, which is located just a few centimeters from the aft spacecraft antenna, becomes noisy when that antenna is switched on.
 This can occur several times a day for a few minutes at a time during contacts with the spacecraft.
 A database of times when this antenna is active is on line, but has not yet been integrated with the data analysis software.
 Finally, detector G7 has a slight problem with its front segment signal contact, which causes its energy resolution to be degraded from 1 keV to 3 keV FWHM and its energy threshold to be raised from about the normal 2.7 keV to 7 keV.
 This behavior has been understood and unchanged since before launch.

 4.4.3.
-Spectral artifacts
+Spectral Artifacts

 A very small fraction of events near or above 3 MeV that should be analyzed with the high-energy (low-gain) range of the rear segments do not trigger the gain shift in the fast channel.
 These pile up in the top 64 channels (8128-8191) of the high-gain scale, and produce a spectral artifact there.
-A similar artifact appears in the 64 channels preceding the halfway point of the spectrum (i.e. channels 4032-4095) (Share et al., 2002).
+A similar artifact appears in the 64 channels preceding the halfway point of the spectrum (i.e., channels 4032-4095) (Share et al., 2002).
 Routines to automatically eliminate these channel ranges for each detector will be implemented but are not yet in place.

 4.4.4.
-Image events
+Image Events